raaidarshad/nabu-core/README.md

 `dagster-daemon run` in another.
 Go to `http://127.0.0.1:3000` in your browser.
 Use the UI to turn on schedules and sensors or manually kick off jobs.

-### Run remotely
-TODO, but look at `infrastructure/etl/__main__.py` for guidance.
-You need a Postgres instance to point to, and otherwise we use the official Dagster Helm chart and pass in appropriate values to point to our Docker image for the "user code" to deploy.

-Docker image is automatically tested and updated from GitHub actions whenever there is a code change.

 ### Run tests
 We use pytest.